-Recent years have seen scores ranging from -7 to -15 winning this event, however typically somewhere in the -11 region is enough come Sunday evening in average conditions.
-Trend-wise there's nothing of real note about the winners in recent years: Marcel Siem was in decent nick with 4 top-10s to his name in 2012 prior to victory, whereas Tomas Levet hadn't recorded a top 10 all season prior to his emotional (and for him painful!) victory the year before; Jimenez had missed 3 cuts in his last 5 attempts before his triumph here in 2010; Kaymer was coming into form in 2009 when he won, however he'd missed the cut the week before; Larrazabel was a shock outsider who came through qualifying in 2008; Storm had managed a couple of top 10s in his last 10 starts in 2007; Bickerton had missed 4 of 5 cuts in 2006 and Remesy's successful defence in 2005 came off the back of a very poor season.
+Recent years have seen scores ranging from -7 to -15 winning this event, however typically somewhere in the middle of that range is enough come Sunday evening in average conditions.
+Trend-wise there's nothing of real note about the winners in recent years: G-Mac was in the middle of his win-or-bust run when he arrived here 12 months ago with form of MC/1/MC/1/MC/MC/MC; Marcel Siem was in decent nick with 4 top-10s to his name in 2012 prior to victory, whereas Tomas Levet hadn't recorded a top 10 all season prior to his emotional (and for him painful) victory the year before; Jimenez had missed 3 cuts in his last 5 attempts before his triumph here in 2010; Kaymer was coming into form in 2009 when he won, however he'd missed the cut the week before; Larrazabel was a shock outsider who came through qualifying in 2008; Storm had managed a couple of top 10s in his last 10 starts in 2007; Bickerton had missed 4 of 5 cuts in 2006 and Remesy's successful defence in 2005 came off the back of a very poor season.
 All in all a very mixed bag.

 In terms of the betting, Martin Kaymer leads the way at a best-priced 9/1 despite missing the cut at his home event last week.
 Scoring this week is going to be much tougher and having just won the US Open the German may well slip back into the 'grinding' mindset this week, however backing him at that price takes some faith given last week's no-show.
 Graeme McDowell is defending this week and in truth he could have won the Irish Open on his last start if a few more putts had dropped on the Sunday, however with the additional pressures on his time this week the 12/1 quote isn't massively appealing to me, although he has an obvious chance.